|

 Unlike fixed odds betting the amount won or lost can be very

-large, as there is no single stake to limit the maximum losses.
+big, as there is no single stake to limit the maximum losses.

 However, it is usually possible to place a "stop loss" with the